-A Scheme of Delegation for each academy sets out the responsibilities of the Local Governing Body and Principal / Head Teacher.
-The Principal / Head Teacher of each academy is responsible for the implementation of all policies of the Academy Trust.
+The Trust has overall accountability for all its academies and staff.
+Through a Scheme of Delegation for each academy it sets out the responsibilities of the Trust, its Executive Officers, the Local Governing Body and the Head Teacher.
+The Principal / Head Teacher of each academy is responsible for the implementation of all policies of the Trust.

-All employees of the Academy Trust are subject to the Trust's policies.
+All employees of the Trust are subject to the Trust's policies.

-Simon Dack and Kelly Scott (Head/Deputy) have an overview of online safety.
+Simon Dack (Deputy Head) and Kelly Scott (Head) have an overview of online safety.
 Our Online Safety Policy is based on national educational trust guidelines.
-It has been agreed by the Leadership Team and approved by the Local Governing Body.
+It has been agreed by the Leadership Team and noted by the Local Governing Body.